jrlucier/Xoroshiro128Plus/Readme.md

 # Xoroshiro128+ for Java (thread-safe)
-The goal of this project was to create a thread-safe Java version of the Xoroshiro128+ random number generator (RNG).
+The goal of this project was to create an atomic (thread-safe) Java version of the Xoroshiro128+ random number generator (RNG).
 The initial Java port was created by Tommy Ettinger for his [SquidPony/SquidLib project](https://github.com/SquidPony/SquidLib), and
 I've since went on to make it atomic and thread-safe for large scale distributed computing needs.